-1 Tap Limit in the Menu (

-) key on the side bar.

-- 2 Select the Alarm Sound option between On and Off.
+- 1 Tap Limit in the Menu () key on the side bar. - 2 Select the Alarm Sound option between On and Off.
 If you select On, the instrument goes off an alarm when a result falls outside of defined limits. - 3 Select the Pass/Fail result option between On and Off.
-If you select On, the instrument displays "PASS" or "FAIL" result on the screen. - 4 Tap Limit Line and tap Limit Value on screen below.
-Enter a pass/fail threshold value using onscreen keyboard.
-Then tap Limit Line to select On.
-The green limit line appears at the set value on the screen in case of pass.

-5 Optional.
-If you have enabled the pass/fail limit line, you can display a warning line.
-To set the warning threshold, tap Warning Value and enter a threshold value using on-screen keyboard.
-Then tap Warning Line to select On.
+If you select On, the instrument displays "PASS" or "FAIL" result on the screen. - 4 Tap Limit Line and tap Limit Value on screen below. - a Enter a pass/fail threshold value using on-screen keyboard. - b Tap Limit Line to select On.
+The green limit line appears at the set value on the screen in case of pass. - 5 Optional.
+If you have enabled the pass/fail limit line, you can display a warning line. - a To set the warning threshold, tap Warning Value and enter a threshold value using on-screen keyboard. - b Tap Warning Line to select On.

 The warning line appears at the set value on the screen.

 6 Optional.
-To save the limit settings, tap Save (
+To save the limit settings, tap Save ().